Managing Credentials

 Do

-- Validate immediately after creating credentials
+- Check verification status after creating credentials (usually automatic)

 - Update credentials when rotating API keys